qeffects/helium/README.md

-Now theres a lot to explain, but its fairly simple, so lets take it by chunks
+Now theres a lot to explain, but its fairly simple, so lets take it by chunks Here we import the input module of Helium, so that we can later subscribe to an event:
 ```lua
 local input = require "helium.core.input"
 ```
-Here we import the input module of Helium, so that we can later subscribe to an event

 ---
+Here we create a state field called pressed, think of state as a helium elements self It works like a regular table, with the caveat that you shouldnt overwrite it directly like state = {}
 ```lua
 state.pressed = false
 ```
-Here we create a state field called pressed, think of state as a helium elements self It works like a regular table, with the caveat that you shouldnt overwrite it directly like state = {}

 ---
+Then we overwrite that state.pressed inside a callback which will be called every time our button is pressed
 ```lua
 local callback = function() state.pressed = true end
 ```
-Then we overwrite that state.pressed inside a callback which will be called every time our button is pressed

 ---
+This is creating an input subscription for the event of your choice
 ```lua
 input.subscribe(0,0,view.w,view.h,'clicked',callback)
 ```
-This is creating an input subscription for the event of your choice

 ---
+Is the rendering code, it works more or less like a mini window of a love.draw()
 ```lua
 return function()
 	if state.pressed then